ian-cho/data-prep-kit/transforms/universal/rep_removal/README.md

 The work is adopted from https://github.com/google-research/deduplicate-text-datasets to identify and remove all substrings of a given length that are repeated more than some threshold number of times.

-Several enhancements has been made to run at scale at single-parquet file level:
+Several enhancements have been made to run at scale at single-parquet file level:

-    - run in the same python space
+    - Run in the same python space

-    - avoid resource conflict having two processes handling two different parquet files (in making suffix_array and other steps)
+    - Avoid resource conflict having two processes handling two different parquet files (in making suffix_array and other steps)

-    - cleanup (to prevent data fill up in container environment)
+    - Cleanup (to prevent data fill up in container environment)

-    - avoid I/O processes (file read/write operations)
+    - Avoid I/O processes (file read/write operations)

     - Eliminate encoding and decoding procedures when working with related files